Astemes/astemes-triarc-framework/docs/92_Triarc and Actor Framework/Triarc and AF.md

 ![AF Callback](img/TF_worker.PNG)

-A benefit of the Actor Framework design is that the behavior of a class may be extended by creating new message objects for the class.
-In Triarc either subclassing or changing the class by adding an API method and a new state in the Handle Messages VI is required.
-In this sense Triarc violates the [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), but I value the readability more.
-Also, the amount of classes in a typical Actor Framework application tends to grow quickly as messages are added.
+The amount of classes in a typical Actor Framework application tends to grow quickly as messages are added.
 As and example, the class hierarchy for the same application in Actor Framework on the left and Triarc on the right is shown below.

 ![AF Callback](img/Class_hierarchies.PNG)

-In general it is considered good practice to have many small classes with single responsibilities, as in actor framework.
-Personally I think that this should be balanced with readability in LabVIEW, as each class and its VIs are separate files and jumping between classes is much more difficult in a graphical programming environment compared to text based programming.
-My oppinion is that case structures in LabVIEW are not as evil as switch statements in textbased languages.

 ## Conclusions

 Actor framework and Triarc both implements different versions of the actor model.
 The main difference is how messages are represented as objects in actor framework and the functionality is implemented in these messages.
-Actor Framework is thus better at splitting up functionality in small classes, promoting decoupling at the expense of readability.
 To get a feel for the two frameworks, the coffee shop example is a very nice starting point.